jstonge/scrolly-lemurs/README.md

 <img width="902" alt="Screenshot 2025-02-11 at 9 47 36 AM" src="https://github.com/user-attachments/assets/771274ea-0a84-4e3b-b539-2f65423a0b7b" />

-## Scrollytelling time

-First, we need to add some code within the `<script>` tag.
-I'll just put all the code then explain it.

 ## Making it pretty

 But all of this is quite ugly.
-Lets make it prettier (with a little help from our friend ChatGPT or Clayde.
+Lets make it prettier (with a little help from our friend ChatGPT or Claude.
 In general, LLMs are pretty good at CSS and HTML, as these are well established technology.
 That say, CSS in recent years became much cooler, so it is worth to understand it at some point to use most recent features, which tend to be less clunky).

 ```diff
 <style>